zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service-ev2.md

         1. Create a KeyVault.

-        1. Grant Ev2 read access to your KeyVault
+        1. Grant Ev2 read access to your KeyVault.

         1. Create an Ev2 Certificate and add it to the KeyVault as a secret.
 In the following `csproj` config example, the name of the certificate in the KeyVault is `PortalHostingServiceDeploymentCertificate`.